mxagar/data_structures_algorithms_udemy/Python_DSAlgo_Guide.md

 - Given an integer, create a function which returns the sum of all the individual digits in that integer.
 - Split a stream of strings in words defined in a dictionary, if possible.

-### Memoization
+### Memoization and Dynamic Programming

 [Memoization](https://en.wikipedia.org/wiki/Memoization) consists in caching/storing often *expensive* solutions to a problem and re-using them later.
 If we apply memoization to recursion, we're doing **dynamic programming**.
+Memoization & dynamic programming are very important because solutions to seemingly simple problems can explode in complexity; for instance, have a look at the

 Example of factorial function with memoization: